openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 It is allowed to specify additional build options (e.g. to build CMake project on Windows with a specific build tools).
 For details, refer to the [CMake page](https://cmake.org/cmake/help/latest/manual/cmake.1.html#manual:cmake(1)).

-Once you have made your first application with OpenVINO™ toolkit, you may run it.

 ## See Also